KhioneusNevula/ElementsOfChaosMod/README.md

 * Guri, an Element found in falling blocks.
 Guri allows substances to fall and appear as powders, and is decreased by heat.
 * Bhari, an Element in maces and anvils.
 Bhari allows substance to be heavy, i.e. cause damage when falling; it also allows substances to fall, like Guri.
 When ingested, gives ingester these heaviness properties.
 * Zunga, an Element in weapons of various kinds.
 Zunga allows substances to generally cause greater damage when used, and gives ingesters a thorn-like effect.
 * Sphotik, an Element found in sand, glass, and crystals, and potions of invisibility.
-Sphotik allows substances to be visually transparent and have transparent properties, as well as give invisibility when ingested.
+Sphotik allows substances to be visually transparent and have transparent properties, as well as give invisibility when ingested; it also does not react with any substance.
 Sphotik is increased by heat.
 * Xo, an Element found in undead mobs.
 Causes substances to catch fire when exposed to sun.
 Allows substances to give hunger when ingested.
 * Tez, an Element found in all mobs considered living.
 Allows substances to give healing when ingested.
 * Notun, an Element found in Withers, Ender Dragons, ghast tears, ghasts, players, potions of healing, regeneration, etc. Allows substances to cause regeneration when ingested.
 * Bix, an Element found in poisonous items, pufferfish, and chicken.
 Allows substances to inflict poison when ingested.
 * Nosto, an Element found in withering items and mobs.
-Allows substances to inflict wither when ingested.
+Allows substances to inflict wither when ingested and in high quantities causes progressive damage to blocks when in block form.
 * Bozro, an Element found in copper, lightning rods, channeling items, etc. Allows substances to attract lightning bolts, charge creepers, and causes lightning damage when ingested.
 * Gakhir, an Element found in milk.
 Allows substances to wipe away effects when ingested.
 * Boroph, an Element found in snow.
 Allows substances to freeze liquid and cause cold damage when ingested or touched; makes blocks of the substance slippery.
 Boroph is decreased by heat.
-* Kans, an Element found in glass items.
-Is unaffected by other substances in all forms, and gives resistance to effects when ingested.
 * Zangphai, an Element found in redstone items and resin.
 Allows substances to conduct redstone power.
 Gives haste when ingested.
-* Naikya, an Element found in vexes.
+* Nuhuwa, an Element found in vexes.
 Allows substances to cause intangibility when ingested, and makes blocks formed of the substance intangible.
 * Tuponi, an Element found in beds.
 Allows blocks made with it to be slept in--albeit not respawned in unless Jonmo is also present--and causes instant bed-like sleep when ingested.

 Nourishment elements that give properties when ingested: